Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Acknowledgments

-This work has been partially funded by Naval Group, France and by MIAI@Grenoble Alpes (ANR-19-P3IA-0003) funded by the French program Investissement d’avenir.
+This work has been partially funded by Naval Group, and by MIAI@Grenoble Alpes (ANR-19-P3IA-0003).
 This work was also granted access to the HPC resources of IDRIS under the allocation 2022-AD011013233 made by GENCI.